Nek5000/NekExtra/NekNek_NS/vortex/README.md

 2. ngeom=2 and ninter=1 is sufficient for this case since we are going to let the flow develop to steady-state (T=2000).

+3. Make sure "nsessmax >= 2" in SIZE, and run as neknekb vortexl vortexu 2 2

-3. Axial velocity profile along the centerline of the cylinder is output at iostep.
+4. Axial velocity profile along the centerline of the cylinder is output at iostep.
 The user can extract the most recent velocity profiles:

      grep vortex_vz s00000_logfile | awk '{print $4 " " $5}' | tail -1000 > vzldata.out